 Reason: Nesting Birds

-In addition to this, climbers should approach the crag using the lower (left hand) branch of the approach path which avoids Raven Buttress and make sure you move quickly along it rather than stopping to watch the birds.
-This left hand branch is a bit hard to spot as it clearly hasn't been used much recently, but it branches off the main path at a small cairn approx 30-40m from the toe of Raven Buttress and stays in the trees.
+Please approach the crag using the lower (left hand) branch of the approach path during nesting season and make sure you move quickly along it rather than stopping to watch the birds.
+This left hand branch can be hard to spot as it doesn't get as much use, but it branches off the main path approx 30-40m from the toe of Raven Buttress and stays in the trees.

 Avoid staying at the top of the crag once you have topped out and instead descend to the base as quickly as possible.
 The only walking descent that should be used during the restriction is the gully on the left side of the crag but for several routes it is possible to abseil directly back to the bottom which is the quickest and best option.